 If your home has unsatisfactory levels of any of these, many local companies offer services that can help improve your air quality.
 However, before now, most homes were simply not constructed to adequately keep the air inside healthy.

 Whole-home air filtration systems filter and purify the air as soon as it enters your home to eliminate as many of these particles as possible.
 Filters used in these systems are measured by the MERV or Minimum Efficiency Reporting Value that judges their ability to capture larger particles between 0.3 and 10 microns on a scale of 1 to 16.
-Homes by Taber selected MERV 13 filters for the Healthy Home Technology package which is hospital-grade.
+Homes by Taber selected MERV 13 filters for the Healthy Home Technology package to provide optimal system performance.

-Homes by Taber pairs this with a fresh air intake system and stovetop at either end.
-The first pulls fresh air into the home and passes it through the air filtration system maintaining a steady and quiet flow through the home.
-The second draws smoke and odors directly outside preventing recirculation of unwanted air.
+Homes by Taber provides a fresh air intake system to pull fresh air into the home and passes it through the system, maintaining a steady and quiet flow through the home.

-Long before the air filtration system is installed, homebuilders have decisions to make that help seal the home and set the rest of construction on pace for a home that is built tight and ventilated right.
+Long before the HVAC is installed, homebuilders have decisions to make that help seal the home and set the rest of construction on pace for a home that is built tight and ventilated right.

-This starts with features like the radiant barrier wrapping builders use in construction and specially engineered foams and seals that limit airflow at each point of entry from the roof to the foundation.
+This starts with features like the house wrap and radiant barriers builders use in construction and specially engineered foams and seals that limit airflow at each point of entry from the roof to the foundation.
 Creating this envelope from the beginning has proven vital in the battle against absorbing and retaining moisture that can negatively affect the structure and the air quality of a home.
 Homes by Taber seals and mastics all ducts around the home to prevent this air from penetrating the home.

 When it comes time to make interior selections for new homes, there are decisions here too that can create a healthier space for families to live and grow.